a-kassem/DCCS/README.md

    We recommend adding our protocols manually to your own CMakeLists.txt, and not directly copying this file.

 #set up
-1) Clone and set up ns-3.
+1) Clone and set up ns-3 (follow their official guides).
 2) Clone our directory.
-3) Recursively copy our directory into ns-allinone-3.40/ns-3.40/ (the directory that contains scratch and src directories).
+3) Recursively copy our directory into "ns-allinone-3.40/ns-3.40/" (the directory that contains scratch and src directories).
+4) Add the relevant protocols to "src/internet/CMakeLists.txt".
+   For each protocol, you must add the relative paths of both the .cc and .h files.